dokester/BayesicFitting/docs/manual.md

-The **EvidenceProblem** uses the evidence calculated for different instantiations of a **Modifiable** model, as "likelihood" in a next level of Bayes' rule to determine which of the instantiations is best.
+The **EvidenceProblem** uses the evidence calculated for different instantiations of a **Modifiable** model, as "likelihood" in a next level of Bayes' theorem to determine which of the instantiations is best.
 The "likelihood" to be used here is the **ModelDistribution**.
 It calculates the evidence of the model either as a Gaussian approximation or by using **NestedSampler** on a **ClassicProblem**.